 What will worship be like?

 Worship at St. Stephen is casual, fun and maybe even a little unpredictable.
-We use the keyboard and organ for our 8:30 (traditional worship), while our 11:00 worship adds drums and guitars to the music.
+Currently for our 10:30 AM service we use a combination of the keyboard, drums, guitar and organ for the music.
 The message is communicated through preaching, participation and the occasional video.
 We celebrate our God’s promises to be with us as we take time to seek forgiveness, hear God’s Word, and receive Communion.

 What should I wear to St. Stephen?

 Since there are people from many different backgrounds worshiping at St. Stephen, what people wear varies.
 For the most part, something casual will work just fine.